Doors Open 2015

 This 176,000 square foot complex on a 16-acre site features two buildings: A 119,990 square foot Operations Centre and a 55,920 square foot Service Centre for bus maintenance.
 A very unique visit with a fun opportunity for everyone, including kids!
 Read on! →

-This Canadian Naval Memorial is in fact the ‘Soul’ of the Navy.
-That ‘Soul’ was shaped and imparted to Sackville and to the Navy by the leadership, spirit and actions of men like Alan Easton, her very successful early captain, Read on! →
+This Canadian naval memorial is in fact the ‘soul’ of the Navy.
+That soul was shaped and imparted to Sackville and to the Navy by the leadership, spirit and actions of men like Alan Easton, her very successful early captain, and the Read on! →

 MacPhee Centre for Creative Learning, formerly known as BridgeCAT, believes that young artists should have the creative space they deserve if perhaps not the one they can afford.
 The main space at 50 Queen Street in downtown Dartmouth, in the Read on! →